more info 1300 538 488

 Other factors that will influence the rate will be:

-The age of the car; if you're buying a brand new car you might be entitled to get a rate less than 10%.
+The age of the car; if you're buying a brand new car you might be entitled to get a market competitive rate.
 Most people who have bad credit will apply for a loan of only a few thousand dollars as this is what they think lenders will give to them.
 However, lending a few thousand dollars on a car means the type of car you are buying is less reliable.
 Statistically the lender is better to lend you money so you can buy a newer car (if not brand new) as it is going to be more reliable and will cost much less to maintain.

 Where you buy the car from; Some financiers in this space will not lend to you if you are buying a car privately whereas some will.
-Lenders who will loan you money for private car sale loans usually only have a fixed rate of 29%.
+Lenders who will loan you money for private car sale loans may only have a fixed rate that is substantially high.
 There are additional risks when you buy privately versus a dealer.
 A dealer must give you a three month statutory warranty when they sell you a car.
 When you privately, you buy “as is”.

 The LVR (Loan to Value Ratio); Lenders will work off an LVR.
 This in simple terms means that you cannot borrow more than 150% of the cars retail value usually.
 The lenders work from industry guidelines on what a car should be sold for, for example, $10,000, however if you are buying that $10,000 car for $13,000 it has an LVR of 130%.
 A lot of used car dealers will sell the used car for much higher than its worth, and if they know you have impaired credit, they know they don't have to negotiate as much as you have less options.
 This is why you should always get pre-approved first before going to any car dealership.